aws-solutions-library-samples/guidance-for-protein-language-esm-model-training-with-sagemaker-hyperpod/README.md

 ✔️  Validated FSx Lustre mount name dzfijbev
 ✅ Cluster Validation succeeded

-4. Create the cluster:
+10. Create the cluster:
-If you see the error Unknown parameter in InstanceGroups[0]: "InstanceStorageConfigs", must be one of: InstanceCount, InstanceGroupName, InstanceType, LifeCycleConfig, ExecutionRole, ThreadsPerCore this means your AWS CLI version is too old and doesn't support Configurable cluster storage .
-Please see a.
-Install AWS CLI for update instructions.
+If you see the error `Unknown parameter in InstanceGroups[0]: "InstanceStorageConfigs", must be one of: InstanceCount, InstanceGroupName, InstanceType, LifeCycleConfig, ExecutionRole, ThreadsPerCore` this means your AWS CLI version is too old and doesn't support Configurable cluster storage .
+Please see  `Install AWS CLI for update` instructions above.

 ```bash
 aws sagemaker create-cluster \